 You must receive thousands of letters from your audience, so I do not expect you to ever see this – but I needed to write to you for my own benefit.
 It was something I had to do.

 I want to tell you what your books meant to me and my son.
-Chad was born with Down syndrome, but when he was only five, he died from an aggressive form of cancer.
+Chad was only five when he died from an aggressive form of cancer.
 It was just ten months from when he was diagnosed until we lost him.
 But during a journey filled with surgeries, treatments, pain, and heartache, your books were the things he treasured most, and I must say that the happiness your writing brought to him helped to sustain me as well.

 During even the most difficult days and nights, you allowed my son to briefly escape from his nightmare.
 The adventures he enjoyed through your stories often proved to be the perfect medicine he needed to recharge and face another challenge.